Brass and Chrome-plated metals are two trendy metal-plated finishes used for various products, looks, and designs.

 Plating Of Brass And Chrome

 The technique to plate both Brass and Chrome would be done by electroplating.
-Even if the look and color result is very different between Brass and Chrome, the process of making the finish is similar.
+Even if the look and color result is very different between Brass and Chrome, the finish process is similar.

 Electroplating Process Defined